March 9, 2022

 KVM clustering features are limited.
 One of the options to create a high availability cluster is to use DRBD network replication, which supports only two nodes that are synchronized without encryption.
 Configuring an encrypted VPN connection can protect data transferred over the network.
 KVM doesn’t have built-in tools such as Fault Tolerance.
 A Heartbeat application is required for exchanging service messages about a cluster state within the cluster.
 Pacemaker is a cluster resource manager.

-VM Load balancing is not available out of the box. oVirt and commercial third-party software with multiple modules are the solution for load balancing.
+VM Load balancing is not available out of the box. oVirt and commercial third-party software with multiple modules are solutions for load balancing.
 Configuring load balancing for KVM is not easy and requires a lot of manual operations. oVirt virtualization manager requires buying a subscription for technical support that can be used to deploy and manage a cluster for KVM VMs.

 VMware provides great clustering features such as High Availability (HA) and Distributed Resource Scheduler (DRS).
 If you use a HA cluster, you can configure Fault Tolerance for multiple VMs.
 There is Distributed Power Manager, which enables you to save power if there are unused resources within a cluster and VMs don’t need additional computing resources.
 Configuring VMware clustering features is straightforward and can be done in the user-friendly graphical interface of VMware vSphere Client.
 There are many clustering options in VMware vSphere.
 There is an ebook available about VMware clustering.